 Common Dog Bite Injuries

-At Lavent Law, we are dedicated to helping you recover compensation for any injury you suffer because of a Florida dog bite.
+At Lavent Law, P.A., we are dedicated to helping you recover compensation for any injury you suffer because of a Florida dog bite.
 Commonly reported dog bite injuries include:

 - Skin punctures and tears